intel/ai-reference-models/benchmarks/face_detection_and_alignment/tensorflow/facenet/README.md

 Substitute in your own `--checkpoint` pretrained model file path (from step 3), and `--data-location` (from step 4).

-FaceNet can be run for testing latency, throughput, or accuracy.
+FaceNet can be run for testing online inference, batch inference, or accuracy.
 Use one of the following examples below, depending on your use case.

-* For latency (using `--batch-size 1`):
+* For online inference (using `--batch-size 1`):

 ```
 python launch_benchmark.py \